Photo of Juan Ramirez

 PhD Candidate · Mila & Université de Montréal · Expected graduation: mid-2027

+My research spans algorithms, theory, and applications of Lagrangian methods for large-scale constrained deep learning.
+I also work on Feasible Learning and co-develop Cooper, an open-source PyTorch library for constrained deep learning.
 I am supervised by Simon Lacoste-Julien.
-My research spans algorithms, theory, and applications of Lagrangian methods for constrained optimization in large-scale deep learning.
-I also work on Feasible Learning and co-develop Cooper, an open-source PyTorch library for constrained deep learning.

-Before my PhD, I completed a BSc in Mathematical Engineering at Universidad EAFIT and held research internships at Mila, McKinsey, and Tuya.
+Before my PhD, I completed a BSc in Mathematical Engineering at Universidad EAFIT and held research internships at Mila and McKinsey.

 Selected Work